-Born in Moscow, Russia, he began violin studies at the age of 5, and was accepted to the renowned Gnessin School of Music.
-He went on to attend and graduate with excellence from the Tchaikovsky Conservatory.
+Born in Moscow, Russia, he began violin studies at the age 5, and was accepted to the renowned Gnessin School of Music.
+He went on attending and graduating with excellence from the Tchaikovsky Conservatory.

-Winner of several violin competitions and recipient of the 1993 Meadows Artistic Scholarship Award, Mr. Sigal moved to the US, where he has also studied with Erick Friedman and has taken masterclasses with Issac Stern and Pinchas Zuckerman.
-In 1995 he was invited by Michael Tilson Thomas to a prestigious fellowship at the New World Symphony, where he was one of the principals and also coached as a conductor.
+Winner of several violin competitions and recipient of the 1993 Meadows Artistic Scholarship Award, he moved to the US, where he had also studied with Erick Friedman and had taken masterclasses with Isaac Stern and Pinchas Zukerman.
+In 1995 he was invited by Michael Tilson Thomas to a prestigious fellowship at the New World Symphony, where he was one of the principals and also coached as conductor.

-Mr. Sigal’s experience includes recitals, chamber music, festival and orchestral appearances in the US, Canada, Germany, Great Britain, France, Italy, Austria, Switzerland, Russia, Japan and South Korea.
-He has performed under Sir Georg Solti, Leonard Bernstein, Christoph Eschenbach, Michael Tilson Thomas, James Levine and Herbert Blomstedt to name a few.
-A passionate chamber musician, he has collaborated with Mstislav Rostropovich, Evgeny Kissin, Edgar Meyer, Joseph Silverstein, James Ehnes, Roberto Diaz and William Wolfram among others.
-In 2007 he inaugurated and became Artistic Director of the celebrated Sunday Serenades, a chamber music series at the Wadsworth Atheneum.
+His experience includes recitals, chamber music, festival and orchestral appearances in the US, Canada, Brazil, Germany, Great Britain, France, Italy, Austria, Switzerland, Russia, Japan and South Korea.
+He had performed under Sir Georg Solti, Leonard Bernstein, Christoph Eschenbach, Michael Tilson Thomas, James Levine, Herbert Blomstedt to name a few.
+A passionate chamber musician, he collaborated with Mstislav Rostropovich, Evgeny Kissin, Edgar Meyer, Joseph Silverstein, James Ehnes, Roberto Diaz and William Wolfram among others.
+In 2007 he inaugurated and became Artistic Director of the HSO’s Sunday Serenades chamber music series at the Wadsworth Atheneum.

-Mr. Sigal also serves as concertmaster and assistant conductor of the Atlantic Classical Orchestra, and is a faculty member at the University of Hartford’s The Hartt School.
-Previously Associate Concertmaster of the Florida Philharmonic, he has performed with the San Diego Symphony and Boston Symphony Orchestra.
-He has served as Artistic Director of the Miami Chamber Symphony, as well as violin faculty at the Eastern Music Festival.
-Since August of 2012, at the invitation of Music Director Gerard Schwarz, he has been part of the All Star Orchestra alongside fellow concertmasters and principals from the Philadelphia Orchestra, New York Philharmonic, The Met Orchestra, Boston, San Francicso, Cincinnati, Minnesota and other major American orchestras.
+Mr. Sigal also serves as concertmaster and assistant conductor of the Atlantic Classical Orchestra, as well as faculty member at University of Hartford’s The Hartt School.
+Previously Associate Concertmaster of the Florida Philharmonic, he had performed with the San Diego Symphony and Boston Symphony Orchestra.
+He had served as Artistic Director of the Miami Chamber Symphony, as well as violin faculty at the Eastern Music Festival.
+Since August of 2012, at the invitation of Music Director Gerard Schwarz, he has been part of the Emmy Award-winning and nationally syndicated program All Star Orchestra alongside fellow concertmasters and principals from the Philadelphia Orchestra, New York Philharmonic, The Met Orchestra, Boston, San Francisco, Cincinnati, Minnesota and other major American orchestras.